Does Your Dog Have a Unique Personality?

 Do Dogs Really Have Unique Personalities?

-If those same dogs then confront other novel situations — balloons in a tree, a parade, clowns jumping out of a car, you name it — those who perceived Frosty as no bother would probably continue to be indifferent, while those who equated Frosty with Satan would also be likely to associate other odd events with the underworld.
+If those same dogs then confront other novel situations — balloons in a tree, a parade, clowns jumping out of a car, you name it — those who perceived Frosty as no bother would probably continue to be indifferent, while those who equated Frosty with Satan would likely be freaked.
 Although it does not imply that an individual will respond the same exact way every time (dogs are not robots, after all), the term “personality” denotes an individual’s usual perceptions or interactions.

 Making a distinction between temperament and personality could enable researchers to explore whether certain traits are more stable over time than others.
 For example, a recent analysis surveying a number of studies found that in puppies, aggressionopens in a new tab and submissiveness were most consistent, while responsiveness to training, sociability, and fearfulnessopens in a new tab were least consistent.